Poverty and shame shall be to him that refuseth instruction: but he that regardeth reproof shall be honoured.

-Once you have a teacher, there is another obstacle in the way of success - your own thoughts, imaginations, and opinions.
+Once you find such a teacher, there is another obstacle in the way of success – your own thoughts, imaginations, and opinions.
 A man that arrogantly presumes he is right is worse than a fool.
-He is a scorner, and God will blind and punish that man (Pr 9:7-9; 26:12; Ezek 14:1-11).
+He is a scorner, and God will blind and punish that man (Pr 9:7-9; 26:12; Eze 14:1-11).
 A fool is too lazy and distracted to learn, but a scorner refuses to be taught.

-Learning requires change: either you must correct errors you have learned, or you must add new knowledge to your inventory.
+Learning and progress requires change.
+Either you must correct errors you have learned, or you must add new knowledge to your inventory.
 The first requires accepting reproofs, and the second requires accepting new ideas through instruction.
 Pride, rebellion, and stubbornness will not allow a man to do either of these two things.
-He is a certain loser!
+Most men are losers.

 You were born in a foolish generation.
-Sharing is the method of learning.
+Sharing is the new method of learning.
 Ignorant students, which were messing on themselves a few days earlier, are asked their opinions on same-sex marriages, capital punishment, origins, and other subjects.
-Real education does not ask for opinions - it makes God's absolute truth and wisdom their new opinions!
+Real education does not ask for opinions – it makes God’s absolute truth and wisdom the only opinion!

-What keeps you from listening to your teachers - your parents and pastor?
+What keeps you from listening to your teachers – your parents and pastor?
 Are you too proud to accept correction?
 Too stubborn to admit you are wrong?
-Too rebellious to change by another's order?
-These are marks of a scorner!
-You are doomed to poverty and shame, unless you repent immediately and humble yourself before God's word.
+Too rebellious to change by another’s advice?
+These are marks of a scorner.
+You are doomed to poverty and shame, unless you repent immediately and humble yourself before God’s word.

 Do you sleep in church?
 Do you resent being taught by a man younger than you?
 Are you content with tradition from the Roman brothel?
 Do you attend the fastest-growing church in town to avoid preaching?
 These are marks of a fool!
 You are doomed to poverty and shame, unless you repent immediately and humble yourself before God’s word.

 Jesus made the lesson very plain as He concluded the Sermon on the Mount.
 He said that hearing His doctrine and not doing it was like building your life on sand.
-The storms of time and eternity will wash you away (Matt 7:24-27)!
-But a wise man will hear His sayings and build his life upon them.
-He will stand sure in both time and eternity!
+The storms of time and eternity will wash you away (Matt 7:24-27).
+But a wise man will hear His sayings and build his life upon a rock.
+He will stand sure in both time and eternity.